 by Mike Ratliff

-Μὴ νομίσητε ὅτι ἦλθον βαλεῖν εἰρήνην ἐπὶ τὴν γῆν· οὐκ ἦλθον βαλεῖν εἰρήνην ἀλλὰ μάχαιραν.
-(Matthew 10:34 NA27)
+34 Μὴ νομίσητε ὅτι ἦλθον βαλεῖν εἰρήνην ἐπὶ τὴν γῆν· οὐκ ἦλθον βαλεῖν εἰρήνην ἀλλὰ μάχαιραν.
+Matthew 10:34 (NA28)

-Do not think that I cam to bring peace on the earth.
-I have not come to bring peace but a sword. (a personal translation of Matthew 10:34 from the NA27 Greek text)
+34 Do not think that I cam to bring peace on the earth.
+I have not come to bring peace but a sword.
+Matthew 10:34 (translated from the NA28 Greek text)